HIXMAN/test-driven-development-example/README.md

 ###Parse them all

 We are going to create a test to attach parsers to parser runner and then parse all parsers attached to parser runner. check ParserRunnerTest.php

+##STEP 19

+###Implementing parser runner

+Ok, now we have our test suite in red state because we need to implement our new methods in ParserRunner.php, check ParserRunner.php